Zenzile: The Reimagination Of Miriam Makeba

 Regarded as one of Africa’s first international superstars, Makeba (whose given name is ‘Zenzile’) elevated the spirit of a continent, including her native South Africa.
 Her courage, however, was met with three decades of political exile from her homeland followed by blacklisting in the United States after her marriage to civil rights activist Stokely Carmichael.
 Somi’s lifelong love of Makeba’s music and personal strength led to a record that she hopes will inspire a rediscovery of Makeba’s life and work.
 Somi adds, “This album is my attempt to honor the unapologetic voice of an African woman who inevitably made room for my own journey and countless other African artists.
 In short, I owe her.
 We all do.”

 In recognition of Makeba’s resonance throughout Africa and the diaspora, Somi invited a number of special guests to perform on the record.
 From South Africa, Grammy-winning male vocal group Ladysmith Black Mambazo, singer-songwriter Msaki, vocalist and activist Thandiswa Mazwai, and jazz pianist-composer Nduduzo Makhathini join Somi for the tribute.
-Guests also include Grammy-winning American jazz singer Gregory Porter, Nigerian singer-musician Seun Kuti (Fela Kuti’s youngest son), and Grammy-winning singer-songwriter and activist, Angelique Kidjo.
+Guests also include GRAMMY-winning American jazz singer Gregory Porter, Nigerian singer-musician Seun Kuti (Fela Kuti’s youngest son), and GRAMMY-winning singer-songwriter and activist, Angelique Kidjo.

-In addition to Somi’s upcoming album and theater production, 2021 brought the artist her first Grammy nomination.
+In addition to Somi’s upcoming album and theater production, 2021 brought the artist her first GRAMMY nomination.
 Holy Room: Live at the Alte Oper, recorded with the Frankfurt Radio Big Band, was nominated for Best Jazz Vocal Album.
 The album also won an NAACP Image Award for Outstanding Jazz Vocal Album.

-Recently, Spotify announced its partnership with Somi as the latest African singer to join its EQUAL Music Program.
+Late last year, Spotify announced its partnership with Somi as the latest African singer to join its EQUAL Music Program.
 The EQUAL Music Program is a global initiative that Spotify has created to cultivate gender equality in music and support female creators under one brand.
 In celebration of the partnership and new music, Somi was featured on a billboard in Times Square.

 In addition, Somi was recently featured in “The Arts Interrupted,” an episode of PBS Great Performances that examined artistic challenges and potential for growth during the Covid shutdown.